 The City of Hendersonville promotes and participates in NC Big Sweep river clean up every year.
 This event encourages community members to participate in a one-day river cleanup project.
-This past year the City hosted a team of 6 people who cleaned a 3-mile section of Mud Creek and removed approximately 550 lbs. of trash.
+In 2019 the City hosted a team of 18 people who cleaned a 1.5-mile section of Mud Creek and removed approximately 1000 lbs. of trash.
 Other teams throughout the City also participated but were organized by various community groups.